 The Invalidate Tag command tells the driver to set the tag's data quality to bad.
-This command has no userdefined properties.
+This command has no user-defined properties.

-Note 1: An Invalidate Tag command does not end a transaction.
-In order to terminate the transaction when the tag is invalidated, place an End command immediately after the Invalidate Tag command.

-Note 2: The Invalidate Tag command is intended for use in a read transaction only.
+- 1. An Invalidate Tag command does not end a transaction.
+To terminate the transaction when the tag is invalidated, place an End command immediately after the Invalidate Tag command. - 2.
+The Invalidate Tag command is intended for use in a read transaction only.
 If an Invalidate Tag command is included in a write transaction, it will have no effect on the quality of the tag.